Koepel/Fun_with_millis/README.md

    Blink a led with a rhytm.
 The values for the time to set the led on and off are read from an array.
 - **[millis_single_delay.ino](millis_single_delay.ino)**
    A single "delay" with millis().
+A better name is "a single shot timer".
    A software timer is started.
 When the time is up, the software timer stops itself, thus creating a single event.
 - **[millis_clock.ino](millis_clock.ino)**
    A clock with hours, minutes and seconds.
 The serial monitor is used as output to show the time.